 On April 21, 2017, in an email to members of the Florida Sheriffs Association, Pinellas County Sheriff Bob Gualtieri admitted that he and many other sheriffs had concerns about the constitutionality of immigration detainers.
-An immigration detainer is a form in which Immigration and Customs Enforcement (ICE) requests that local law enforcement hold someone for an additional 48 additional hours beyond the time the local enforcement agency is authorized to hold the person so that ICE has time to come and pick them up.
+An immigration detainer is a form in which Immigration and Customs Enforcement (ICE) requests that local law enforcement arrest and detain someone for an additional 48 additional hours beyond the time the local enforcement agency is authorized to hold the person so that ICE has time to come and pick them up.

 Several courts have found that acting on these detainers violates the Fourth Amendment of the U.S. Constitution.
 Sheriff Gualtieri’s email was obtained by the SPLC in a public records request.